 These supplies are easy to come by, and for your convenience I added amazon links below 🙂 I do as much shopping as possible via amazon these days… it keeps me from overspending and helps us stick to our budget 🙂

-6. Use two tablespoons of laundry soap mixture per washer load.
+Use two tablespoons of laundry soap mixture per washer load (way less than what you use of liquid laundry detergent, but with the same cleaning power).
 There is no need to add any additional products when doing your laundry.

-This batch of detergent will do approximately 320 loads, and will cost you roughly $23 depending on where you purchase your items.
+This batch of detergent works amazingly well in high efficiency washing machines, in loads of warm water or cold water, is great on sensitive skin and will wash approximately 320 loads.
+Breaking that down, the whole batch of homemade laundry soaps will cost you roughly $23 depending on where you purchase your items.
 That comes to a total of about $.08 per load of laundry, a huge savings over regular detergent!

 With just the 2 of us, this batch of Budget Friendly Homemade Laundry Detergent should last almost a year!
 But I’ll probably end up splitting it in half and giving some to my mother-in-law to use too!